SahanaThumsi/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Pewlett-Hackard Employee- Retirement-Analysis
-Determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+This challenge uses postgres sql.Here Pewlett hackard has planned to provide  a retirement package  for their employees who met certain criteria.
+There are also some positions that has to be filled as a result of silver tsunami.For this we Determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ## The Number of Retiring Employees by Title